AstraZeneca Vaccine: These side effects are known

 Of the british vaccine the company AstraZeneca should, according to a first Press release just one effectiveness of around 70 percent – significantly less than that mRNA vaccines from Biontech and Pfizer, which according to studies are 90 percent effective.
 The result that the new AstraZeneca vaccine only works to 70 percent, but should be wrong.

 In a group that accidentally came first vaccination only the half dose had got, lay the effectiveness instead of just 70 at 90 percent.
-Actually a paradox, since logically speaking a stronger effect would be expected the other way around.
+Actually a paradox, since logically speaking, a stronger effect would be expected the other way round.
 Why the AstraZeneca vaccine works better at half the dose is still unclear.

 For a vaccine to progress from inception to authorization in less than 12 months demonstrates #WhatScienceCanDo.
 The collective efforts and dedication from everyone involved has made this monumental achievement possible. pic.twitter.com/rHtlp7vkQi